 Build A Tracker Your Team Can Actually Maintain

 The most durable manual control is a tracker that mirrors the certificate lifecycle instead of acting as a document inventory.
-If you want resale certificate tracking and multi-state exemption certificate compliance to hold up under pressure, the tracker has to answer operational questions, not just list filenames.
+If you want the tracker to hold up under pressure, it has to answer operational questions, not just list filenames.

 For most teams, that means tracking fields such as: